leeprovoost/go-rest-api-template/README.md

 go build && ./go-rest-api-template
 ```

+Which is faster than first typing `go build` to generate an executable called `go-rest-api-template` and then run that executable by typing `./go-rest-api-template`.

-The app will bind itself to port 3001 (defined in `main.go`).
+The `go-rest-api-template` app will bind itself to port 3001 (defined in `main.go`).
 If you want to change it (e.g. bind it to the default http port 80), then use the following environment variable `PORT` (see `main.go`).
-Same for the location of the fixtures.json model.
+Same for the location of the `fixtures.json` model.

 ```
 export PORT=80
 export FIXTURES=/tmp/fixtures.json
 go build && ./go-rest-api-template
 ```

+Alternatively, you can just change line 23 of `main.go` and change the hardcoded port to whichever one you prefer.

 One comment from a security point of view: whilst 80 is the default port for HTTP (and 443 for HTTPS), it's usually not recommended to actually bind your application to that port when it runs on a server instance like AWS EC2.
 That's because ports below 1024 are privileged ports and require elevated privileges for the app to bind itself to such port.
 If someone compromises your app, it could potentially take advantage of the application user with the elevated privileges.
 Instead, run it on a higher port like 8001 and run it with a newly created restricted user (instead of using the root user).
 You can then use a load balancer or a proxy (e.g. AWS ELB, HAProxy, nginx) to accept your incoming request from the internet on port 80 or 443 and then forward that to your application port.